Background to project

 The Healthy Start Vouvher scheme replaced the Food Welfare scheme in 2006 and since the changes, there are some eligible beneficiaries (families on low income), who are not registered with the Healthy Start scheme, and therefore are missing out on free milk, fruit and vegetables.
 Across London boroughs, this results in £5.5M of unclaimed Healthy Start vouchers each year.
 Initiatives that raise awareness about the scheme and increase the number of retail outlets accepting Healthy Start vouchers are a welcome, and a necessary step in supporting eligible families to access healthier food.

 Expansion of Healthy Start-registered fruit and vegetable stalls into Children’s Centres and community centres in neighbourhoods with poor access to healthy and affordable food was one of the recommendations from a Greenwich food poverty needs assessment in September 2016.
-Access is determined by geography (e.g. distance to shops which offers good value healthy food).
+Access is determined by geography (e.g. distance to shops which offer good value healthy food).

 2] Greenwich JSNA,2012 – a tool used to examine deprivation levels in England, known as the Indices of Multiple Deprivation (IMD), ranks Greenwich (against all domains) as the 19th most deprived local authority (LA) in England (out of 326 Local Authorities) in 2010.